samber/lo/README.md

 ### UniqValues

-Creates an array of the unique map values.
+Creates an array of unique map values.

-> [!NOTE]
-> The order of the values isn't guaranteed to be sorted for performance reason, so sort the output slice if needed.
+Use the UniqValues variant to deduplicate common values.

 ```go
 values := lo.Values(map[string]int{"foo": 1, "bar": 2})